-The Measure HH advertisements unambiguously urged a vote in favor of Measure HH.
-Firstly, the Measure HH mass media advertisements clearly were campaign material.
-Likewise, the Measure HH advertisements unambiguously urged a vote in favor of Measure HH when considering the style, tenor and timing of the communication.
-The City had purchased advertisement space in FVL Magazine in the past to communicate with its residents, but those examples differed significantly in tone and style from the Measure HH magazine advertisements.
-Previous advertisements promoted City programs and events, such as shopping at local Fountain Valley businesses, home improvement loans and grants, community recreation classes, summer festivals, and senior transportation programs-none related to pending ballot measures.
-They also mostly used concise language, pictures, and graphics to convey quick and simple messages.
-The Measure HH advertisements, on the other hand, were long narratives concerning the merits of and need for Measure HH.
+The Enforcement Division determined the City's communications were not solely for informational purposes under the Political Reform Act when considering the style, tenor and timing of the communication.
+The City had purchased advertisement space in FVL Magazine in the past to communicate with its residents, but those examples differed in tone and style from the Measure HH magazine advertisements.
+Previous advertisements promoted City programs and events, such as shopping at local Fountain Valley businesses, home improvement loans and grants, community recreation classes, summer festivals, and senior transportation programs, rather than sales tax measures.
+Previous advertisements also mostly used concise language, pictures, and graphics to convey quick and simple messages.
+The Measure HH advertisements, on the other hand, were narratives concerning the merits of and need for Measure HH.

-The Measure HH advertisements also contained inflammatory and argumentative language, such as "state of California has taken approximately \$100,000,000 of Fountain Valley's money - causing reductions to the services our residents rely on," "[w]e all know that adequate firefighter staffing is necessary to prevent crime and save lives," and "reliable source of locally controlled funding that can't be taken by Sacramento," to persuade residents to vote for Measure HH.
+The Enforcement Division determined that the Measure HH advertisements contained inflammatory and argumentative language, such as "state of California has taken approximately \$100,000,000 of Fountain Valley's money - causing reductions to the services our residents rely on,"